 Pro tip: if you are using foam underlay, don’t do it on a windy day

 Artificial grass tools

 Artificial grass Materials

 The artificial grass or foam underlay will need to have a decent bond with the concrete surface.
 Any sand, grit or debris will interfere with this bond and could mean your fake grass will move around and crease after being laid.

 Clean off any dirt with a hose, brush or power wash then leave to dry.

-As mentioned above, artificial grass needs drainage or it will end up a large sponge which soaks anything it touches.
-Drill holes through the surface and fill them with large pebbles to allow water to get to the layers beneath the concrete.
+Artificial grass need to be able to drain or it will end up a large sponge which soaks anything it touches.
+Drill holes through the concrete surface using a masonry drill bit and fill them with large pebbles to allow water to get to the permeable layers beneath the concrete.